qw8880000/hexo-blog/source/_posts/tools_boxes.md

 title: linux tool boxes
 date: 2017-10-14 14:39:25
 categories:
   - 编程
 tags:
   - linux
   - tools
   - ascii art
+abbrlink: 18c5bfc5095b8fb8
 ---

 > Boxes is a command line program that draws a box around its input text.
 It can remove and repair those boxes, too.
 You can easily make your own box designs if you wish, but many designs are already provided.